wavexx/python-bond/README.rst

 Python
 ------

-Python, as the identity language, has no restriction on data types (everything is pickled), so you can also transparently send/receive functions.
-Everything works as you would expect.
+Python, as the identity language, has no restriction on data types.
+Everything is pickled, including exceptions on the remote side.

 PHP